 These will be placed in the home in February.

-Cumming Garden Club members made table arrangements for The Oaks assisted living home.
+Following the November meeting, Cumming Garden Club members made table arrangements for The Oaks with a Christmas theme.
 Artificial flowers and foliage was used to fill Christmas decorated coffee mugs.
-These will go on dining room tables the first week of December and remain through Christmas holidays.
+These were placed on dining room tables the first week of December and remained

 After a very successful potted plant workshop was held on February 25, 2019, in which 8 Cumming Garden Club members and a dozen residents participated,